Click on any of the topics below to view additional information or policy details.

 |Programs that meet more than 2 days||Prior to the start of the second class|

-|Wide Horizons Preschool||$200 deposit is nonrefundable; remaining balance if requested by August 1|
+|Wide Horizons Preschool||$50 enrollment fee is nonrefundable; remaining balance if requested by August 1|

 |Youth athletic leagues||Prior to the second game of league play or competition|

 |Football/Lacrosse league||1 week after player evaluation day|

 |Rams Cheerleading league||On or before April 15|